-A pair of companies with Utah ties reported quarterly financial results Monday.
+Several companies, including some with Utah ties, reported quarterly financial results Monday.